 The bathroom is just as festive.
 Topped by a high rain shower, the hand-crafted ovular screed bathtub, easily big enough for 2, wraps organically around the rocks.
 A huge window leads your eye out to that big view through the silvered venetian blinds.
 You get a chunky bar of soap as well shampoo, shower gel and conditioner, and there's a big sweep of surface to either side of the freestanding sink.
 Halogen spots highlight the crevasses of the rocks, hanging plants and antique photographs of Indian maharajahs.

-If you fancy sharing your mountain idyll with friends or family there's a smaller double bedroom at the top of the house, reached via a second staircase which climbs up through the rocks from the sitting room.
+If you fancy sharing your mountain idyll with friends or family there's a smaller twin bedroom (it can be arranged as a double on request) at the top of the house, reached via a second staircase which climbs up through the rocks from the sitting room.
 This room is also decorated in chalky, Moroccan blue and green washes and has a small antique dresser and hand-painted bedside tables.
 You'd all have to share the bathroom though; we'd rather stick to the 'just for 2' formula and make use of the top bedroom for siestas.

 The big, slate-floored kitchen will encourage you to stay at home and cook rather than venturing out to the local ventas for every meal.
 It has all you need to self-cater as comfortably as you would in your own home: there's an electric oven, a gas hob, a microwave, a toaster, a juicer, a kettle, a dishwasher, masses of glasses, crockery and cutlery as well as all kinds of pots, pans, woks, tagines and kitchen instrumentalia.
-The swish, silver Italian fridge would be a godsend in the summer months: it's plenty large enough to store all that you'll need to eat and drink for the duration of your stay.
+The large swish, silver Italian fridge would be a godsend in the summer months.
 There's masses of cupboard space and a long marble work surface.
 The hob is backed by a peacock mosaic which was crafted in Tangier.